-Sport is a very important feature of life at Feltonfleet and a very active Games department aims to provide the greatest possible opportunity for all pupils to develop skills and represent the school.
-In addition to curricular PE and organised sport, our pupils are encouraged to take a very active interest in extra-curricular activities to support physical learning and understanding.
+Sport is a very important feature of life at Feltonfleet and a busy Games department aims to provide the greatest possible opportunity for all pupils to develop skills and represent the school.
+In addition to curricular PE and organised sport, our pupils are encouraged to take an active interest in extra-curricular activities to support physical learning and understanding.
 The Feltonfleet Sport aim is to ‘create better athletes…..for life’.

 The sporting pathway at Feltonfleet is broken down into four mutually supporting phases.
 PREPARE (Nursery to Year 2), EDUCATE (Years 3 and 4), DEVELOP (Years 5 and 6) and DELIVER (Years 7 and 8).
 This framework requires a holistic approach from coaches and staff and ensures that each individual receives an appropriate level of challenge.

 In Nursery and Reception much of the learning programme is activity-based involving both inside and outside routines.
 The focus during these early years is physical development, to ensure both gross and fine motor skills are learned, along with life skills such as effective communication and teamwork.

 In Years 1 and 2, there are three PE lessons a week for all pupils, taught by specialist staff.
 These take place on the Astroturf, indoors, or in the swimming pool and are supported by a wide range of extra-curricular activities including ballet, tennis, chess, gardening, forest club, first aid, judo, art and knitting.